Felimon Santos Jr.

-Felimon Talusan Santos Jr. (born August 4, 1964) is a retired Filipino general who served as the former Chief of Staff of the Armed Forces of the Philippines.
+Felimon "Jun" Talusan Santos Jr. (born August 4, 1964) is a retired Filipino general who served as the former Chief of Staff of the Armed Forces of the Philippines.
 Prior to his appointment, he served as the commander of the AFP Eastern Mindanao Command, and the 7th Infantry Division.
 He is a graduate of the Philippine Military Academy "Sinagtala" Class of 1986.

 Early life and education

 Santos was born on August 3, 1964, at San Rafael, Bulacan, and came from a family of farmers.
 He attended the Philippine Military Academy in 1982 and graduated in 1986 as part of the "Sinagtala" Class.
 He also holds a Master's degree in Management at the Philippine Christian University.